If you’re looking for the subsystems that SML provides by default, check out the Registry page.

 For example, the mod Light It Up uses subsystems to create a lamp group system.
 With this system, every lamp can get information about the current group settings without storing that data again in each lamp instance.

-To register a subsystem holder, you should add it to the
+To register a subsystem, you should add it to the

 Mod Subsystems array of the

 As long as you have correctly registered the subsystem, there is no need to for you to spawn its actor - SML will take care of spawning it for you.